-Their primary purpose is to help their clients feel good about their space, be creative with their design, and walk out of the store as confident plant parents.
+Their primary purpose is to help clients feel good about their space, be creative with their design, and walk out of the store as confident plant parents.

 3. Go Shopping at the Cameleer

-Free Things to Do in Culpeper (VA)
+Free Things To Do In Culpeper (VA)

 1. Visit the Historic A.P.
 Hill Boyhood Home

-The first part was built in 1820 and expanded to its current size in the early 1860s.
+Located in Culpeper, Virginia, lies the A.P.
+Hill Boyhood Home.
+The townhouse has three floors and was built in 1820, but it was expanded to its current size in the early 1860s.

 2. Learn About Local History at the Museum of Culpeper History

 If you’re ever in downtown Culpeper, you should check out the Culpeper Museum.
 It’s housed in an old railroad depot with a gift shop and several exhibition halls.